carpentries/instructor-training/_episodes/21-carpentries.md

 In both cases (self- or centrally-organized), you can start the workshop process by completing the [Carpentries workshop request form](https://amy.carpentries.org/forms/workshop/).

-Workshop organization is done through Carpentries "regional coordinators" and this form will alert them to your interest in running a workshop and they will be in contact about workshop logistics and requirements.
+Workshop organization is done through Carpentries "regional coordinators".
+This form will alert them to your interest in running a workshop and they will be in contact about workshop logistics and requirements.
 At the moment, there are regional coordinators for:
 * North America